gvwilson/sensibleadventures/coriandel/coriandel.md

 I glance over the side.
 The drop to the next flight of steps won't kill me, but I'll break my ankle if I land wrong.
 I bring my sword up to guard and start down again slowly.
 No more daydreaming, old man.
-Eyes front, and ears wide open to listeni for anything or anyone trying to hide in the faint splash of water hitting water below.
+Eyes front, and ears wide open to listen for anything or anyone trying to hide in the faint splash of water hitting water below.

 You'd think at my age I would have learned something about traps.
 Twenty steps